secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/canada-corp-benefits.md

 <summary>Manitoba</summary>

 The following statutory leave types run concurrently with GitLab time away policies (PTO, Sick Time, etc.).
-Statutory leave for which team members are not entitled to pay will be paid at 100% of the team member’s salary for the first 25 days.
-If the team member is eligible for a government benefit, GitLab will supplement the payment so that the team member receives 100% of their salary for the first 25 days.

 A team member’s entitlement to any statutory leaves of absence is governed by the legislation applicable in the province in which the employee works for the Company.
 Statutory leaves of absence will be tracked separately.
 Any additional paid or unpaid leaves provided by GitLab, are inclusive of, and not in addition to, any concurrent paid or unpaid leaves provided by the applicable employment standards legislation.

-To initiate leave, and ensure that statutory entitlements are properly tracked, team members should contact the Absence Management team `leaves@gitlab.com` then submit the time off request by selecting the appropriate option in Time Off by Deel.
+To initiate leave, and ensure that statutory entitlements are properly tracked, team members should contact the Absence Management team `leaves@gitlab` and then submit the time off request by selecting the appropriate option in Time Off by Deel.
 If you do not feel comfortable submitting your time away in Time Off by Deel, the Absence Management team can enter your time off in Workday on your behalf.

 More information can be found on the [Government of Manitoba website](https://www.gov.mb.ca/labour/standards/doc,unpaid-leave,factsheet.html).